C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Methods

 \subsubsection{Simulated Screening Colonoscopy}

-In addition to the short videos featuring phantom segments, we created simulated screening colonoscopy videos of complete colon phantoms.
+In addition to the short videos featuring phantom segments, simulated screening colonoscopy videos of complete colon phantoms were recorded.
 Individual phantom segments were bonded together using a silicone adhesive (Sil-Poxy™, Smooth-On, Inc.) and selectively sutured for structural reinforcement.
 As discussed previously, materials such as glycerin and yellow dye were incorporated to simulate debris.
 The full colon phantom model was mounted on a cutout foam scaffold to reduce global movement and colon deformation during imaging.

-For camera tracking in this experiment, a six-degree-of-freedom electromagnetic (EM) sensor (Aurora, Northern Digital Inc.) was affixed to the distal end of the colonoscope, and pose was sampled at 40 Hz.
-An experienced gastroenterologist (VA) performed the simulated screening colonoscopy to capture realistic camera trajectories.
+For camera tracking in this experiment, a six-degree-of-freedom electromagnetic (EM) sensor (Aurora, Northern Digital Inc.) was affixed to the distal end of the colonoscope, and poses were sampled at 40 Hz.
+An experienced gastroenterologist (V.S.A.) performed the simulated screening colonoscopy to capture realistic camera trajectories.
 In total, eight full-colon simulated screening colonoscopy videos (withdrawal phase) were recorded, each corresponding to different texture phantoms and debris.
 The average duration for these videos was approximately 6.5 minutes, consistent with the >6-minute withdrawal phase duration guideline issued by the American College of Gastroenterology taskforce \cite{rex2009american}.

-\subsection{2D-3D Registration Pipeline}
+\subsection{2D/3D Registration Pipeline}

-The 2D-3D registration process proposed in C3VD \cite{bobrow2023colonoscopy} was followed.
+The 2D/3D registration process proposed in C3VD \cite{bobrow2023colonoscopy} was followed.
 A virtual camera was traversed along the recorded real colonoscope trajectory to generate pixel-level ground truth for each video frame.
 This virtual camera rendered corresponding ground truth frames from the 3D model of the colon.
 A key challenge is determining the relative location of the phantom model in relation to the virtual camera's trajectory.
 Assuming the phantom model remained stationary during the video capture, its pose can be represented by a single, rigid body transformation.
-To estimate this unknown transformation, we utilize a 2D-3D registration approach.
+To estimate this unknown transformation, a 2D/3D registration approach was utilized.
 This approach aligns the virtual 3D model with the 2D video frames using extracted edge maps.
 The registration process iteratively samples the model transform parameter space and measures alignment between edge maps from the video frames and depth maps rendered by the virtual camera.